backup-manager/laravel/README.md

-# Laravel 4 Driver for the Database Backup Manager
+# Laravel Driver for the Database Backup Manager

-This package pulls in the framework agnostic [Backup Manager](https://github.com/backup-manager/backup-manager) and provides seamless integration with **Laravel 4**.
+This package pulls in the framework agnostic [Backup Manager](https://github.com/backup-manager/backup-manager) and provides seamless integration with **Laravel**.

-Mitchell has put together a [video tour](https://www.youtube.com/watch?v=vWXy0R8OavM) of Laravel 4 integration, to give you an idea what is possible with this package.
+Mitchell has put together a [video tour](https://www.youtube.com/watch?v=vWXy0R8OavM) of Laravel integration, to give you an idea what is possible with this package.

-> Note: This package is for Laravel 4 integration only.
+> Note: This package is for Laravel integration only.
 For information about the base package please see [the base package repository](https://github.com/backup-manager/backup-manager).

 ### Table of Contents